Greece-Malakasa (photo by globaldetentionproject.org).jpeg

 Can I challenge my detention?

-You can challenge the detention decision by submitting written objections to the Police within 48 hours after your arrest.
+Regardless of your legal status -if you are undocumented, detained in view of deportation, or if you are an asylum seeker- you can challenge the detention decision by submitting written objections to the Police within 48 hours after your arrest.
 If the objections submitted within 48 hours are not accepted, or if you haven’t submitted objections before the Police, you have the right to submit objections before the Administrative court of the place of detention.

 It is more likely not to be considered as a suspect of absconding if: